kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 The exception is necessary to trap the error generated if the user enters a non-numeric employee ID.
 Another option is to validate the user’s input prior to using it in the cursor query.
 ■ Note See recipe 14-10 for an example of validating user input.
-CHAPTER 14  USING PL/SQL ON THE WEB
-302

 Figure 14-2.
 Results from entering employee ID 200 on the previous data entry screen 14-5.
 Displaying Data from Tables